Abdul-Aziz026/Machine-Learning-Course-Theory-Fundamental./README.md

 learning).
 Just one label per person, and it is able to name everyone in every photo, which is useful for searching photos.

+## Reinforcement Learning
+1. Reinforcement learning is a feedback-based learning method, in which a learning agent gets a reward for each right action and gets a penalty for each wrong action.
+2. The agent learns automatically with these feedbacks and improves its performance.